lucien92/fish_detection/README.md

-This document contains 4 files which constitute the key steps of our algorithm
+This document contains 4 folders which constitute the key steps of our algorithm

 0)An introduction to the problem of the stock gestion of fishes, analysing tabular data